merenlab/anvio/anvio/docs/workflows/metagenomics.md

 6. Merging resulting single anvi'o profiles using %(anvi-merge)s.

-The metagenomic workflow is quite talented and can be run in multiple 'modes'.
+The metagenomics workflow is quite talented and can be run in multiple 'modes'.
 The following sections will detail different use cases.

+{:.warning}
+This documentation page is currently based off of [this old tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow).
+We hope to update it at some point, but this is what we have for now.
+You will notice that several sections below reference example files and data.
+If you want to run those examples yourself, you should [click here](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#mock-data) and follow the instructions to download the mock dataset used in that tutorial.

 ### Default mode